7g3/Rape-Selfbot/README.md

 # Rape-Selfbot
 - Multi-Purpose discord selfbot
-* please keep note that i will be updating this probably just about everyday, as some commands dont fully work.
+* please keep note that i will be updating this probably just about everyday.

 # **UPDATE**
 - updated rape command (nukes a server entirely, deletes channels bans all mass creates channels deletes roles emojis etc)
+- updated snipe command (sends most recently deleted message in an embed)

 ## Tutorial
 - Step 1: install the requirements from the requirements.txt folder via the command pip3 install -r requirements.txt